TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

 1. **Security**
     - **Description**: The application will ensure that user data and communications are encrypted, and secure protocols (e.g., HTTPS) will be used.
     - **Justification**: Security is a key aspect of any application that handles user data.
 It ensures that users' personal information is protected from unauthorized access and potential breaches.
 This is crucial for building trust and maintaining user confidence in the application.
-2. **Finding Buddies Performance**
+2. **Recommendation Usability**
-    - **Description**: The finding Buddies buddies functionality must respond with a list of nearby joggers in at most 15 seconds.
+    - **Description**: The finding Buddies buddies functionality must respond with a list of nearby joggers in at most 4 seconds after clicking the "Get recommendations" button.
     - **Justification**: The finding application must be responsive and having customers wait for long periods of time negatively affetcts their experience as an user.
 Therefore, it is important to ensure that the most complex functionality is capped to a reasonable response time.
 To improve performance, when the functionality is taking too long, it might return the list with the remaining users  unsorted or return a shorter list of found users.